CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 53.1.0.sec={_Providers} of {_general-purpose_AI_models} shall:

-53.1.1.sec=draw up and keep up-to-date the technical documentation of the model, including its training and testing process and the results of its evaluation, which shall contain, at a minimum, the information set out in Annex XI for the purpose of providing it, upon request, to the {_AI_Office} and the national competent authorities;
+53.1.1.sec=draw up and keep up-to-date the technical documentation of the model, including its training and testing process and the results of its evaluation, which shall contain, at a minimum, the information set out in Annex {Annex.XI.Xnum} for the purpose of providing it, upon request, to the {_AI_Office} and the national competent authorities;

 53.1.2.0.sec=draw up, keep up-to-date and make available information and documentation to {_providers} of {_AI_systems} who intend to integrate the {_general-purpose_AI_model} into their {_AI_systems}.
 Without prejudice to the need to observe and protect intellectual property rights and confidential business information or trade secrets in accordance with Union and national law, the information and documentation shall:

 53.1.2.1.sec=enable {_providers} of {_AI_systems} to have a good understanding of the capabilities and limitations of the {_general-purpose_AI_model} and to comply with their obligations pursuant to this Regulation; and

-53.1.2.2.sec=contain, at a minimum, the elements set out in Annex XII;
+53.1.2.2.sec=contain, at a minimum, the elements set out in Annex {Annex.XII.Xnum};

 53.1.2.=[G/Z/ol-i/s2]